jwlodek/py_cui/docs/DocstringGenerated/Widgets.md

 # widgets

-File contatining all core widget classes for py_cui.
+Module contatining all core widget classes for py_cui.

 Widgets are the basic building blocks of a user interface made with py_cui.
-This file contains classes for:
+This module contains classes for:

 * Base Widget class
 * Label